Covid 19 coronavirus: Jacinda Ardern provides latest lockdown update

-Prime Minister Jacinda Ardern says nearly 1000 people had sent in complaints about price-gouging at supermarkets after a dedicated email was set up.
+Jacinda Ardern says nearly 1000 people had sent in complaints about price-gouging at supermarkets after a dedicated email was set up.

-Earlier this week, Ardern told New Zealanders to report unfair high prices to the Ministry of Business, Innovation and Employment.
+Earlier this week, the Prime Minister told New Zealanders to report unfair high prices to the Ministry of Business, Innovation and Employment.

-About 990 emails had so far been sent.
-The most common complaint was the high price of cauliflower, but also hand sanitiser, bread, meat and garlic also featured.
+Ardern said at her daily press conference today - with Finance Minister Grant Robertson - that about 990 emails had so far been sent.
+The most common complaint was about the high price of cauliflower, but hand sanitiser, bread, meat and garlic also featured.

-Ardern said today those complaints will be taken seriously.
+Those complaints would be taken seriously.

 "The process for dealing with complaints is being worked through... and we will involve traders so they have a chance to respond."

-The demand for food shouldn't be falling, Ardern said, and any food producers should contact the Ministry for Primary Industries if they are throwing away food.
+When asked about food being thrown away, Ardern said the demand for food shouldn't be falling, and any food producers doing so should contact the Ministry for Primary Industries.

 She repeated calls for everyone to stay home and save lives.
 That would be the best hope for the lockdown to be eased after four weeks.

-Lifting the lockdown wouldn't happen until the virus was back under control, and communities could stamp out quickly when new cases arose.
+Lifting the lockdown wouldn't happen until the virus was "back under control", and communities could stamp it out quickly when new cases arose.

 She said the lockdown was asking a lot of New Zealanders, and they were mostly doing an "amazing job".
 Those who weren't taking it seriously needed to realise how important the lockdown rules were.

-Ardern checked in with police regularly to see if they had the resources to do their job, and the feedback was that they did, she said.
+Ardern checked in with police regularly to see if they had the resources to do their job, and the feedback was that they did.

 Creating jobs